 Future of Bull Riding Salaries

-With PBR’s growing TV deals (CBS Sports, RidePass) and global expansion, rider earnings are expected to rise.
+How Much Can a Professional Bull Rider Make? with PBR’s growing TV deals (CBS Sports, RidePass) and global expansion, rider earnings are expected to rise.
 New markets like Brazil and Australia are also increasing prize money.

 Are Bucking Bulls Worth the Cost?

 Bull riding remains one of the most dangerous sports, yet its top athletes can command seven-figure incomes from championship purses and lucrative endorsements.
-While newcomers typically earn modest paychecks at local events, the sport’s elite—especially those dominating major circuits in rodeo hubs like Fort Worth and Las Vegas—regularly clear $250,000 or more per year through high-stakes wins and sponsorships.
+While newcomers typically earn modest paychecks at local events, the sport’s elite – especially those dominating major circuits in rodeo hubs like Fort Worth and Las Vegas – regularly clear $250,000 or more per year through high-stakes wins and sponsorships